 Links between microbial OTUs and COS fluxes

 According to our GLLVM analyses, many microbial classes (i.e., phototrophs, bacteria, fungi) displayed correlations with COS fluxes either in the light and/or dark.
 However, no photoautotroph classes appeared correlated significantly with COS uptake in the dark (Fig. 4a).
 Taxa belonging to Takakiopsida, a class of primitive mosses, were the only phototrophs to correlate with COS uptake in the light.
-On the other hand, most phototroph classes were surprinsingly associated with COS emission both in light and dark.
+On the other hand, most phototroph classes were surprisingly associated with COS emission both in light and dark.
 This result is not consistent with the current knowledge on algae, that are mostly identified as COS consumers (Protoschill-Krebs et al., 1995; Gries et al., 1994; Blezinger et al., 2000).
 Regarding bacteria, the association of the different classes with the emission or consumption of COS depended only marginally on the light treatment.
 Several classes, like Actinobacteria or Phycisphaerae, appeared correlated with COS uptake both in light and dark conditions (Fig. 4d).
 Zooming in the taxonomic levels, Actinomycetes is one of the most studied order of Actinobacteria and has already shown intense COS consumption in the literature (Ogawa et al., 2016).
-On the other hand, many other bacterial classes displayed correlation with COS emission, including Gemmatimonadetes that has already been identified as a class including COS emmiters (Meredith et al., 2018).
+On the other hand, many other bacterial classes displayed correlation with COS emission, including Gemmatimonadetes that has already been identified as a class including COS emitters (Meredith et al., 2018).
 Finally, regarding fungi, Mortierellomycetes did not display a correlation with COS emission in the study (Fig. 4e,f), contrary to results in other studies (Kitz et al., 2019; Masaki et al., 2016).
 In addition, Leotiomycetes and Sordariomycetes were expected to display correlations with COS consumption based on findings in the literature (Meredith et al., 2018; Whelan et al., 2018).
 However, while Leotiomycetes was associated with COS uptake both in the light and dark (Fig. 4e,f), Sordariomycetes were associated with COS emission in our study.
 Currently, no experiments have demonstrated that Sordariomycetes are COS emitters.
 All these results provide insights to explain the balance of COS fluxes in the different soil types.
 LB soils in the dark were the most important COS sinks across all soil types and light treatments (Fig. 1b).
 This was particularly consistent with the composition of the communities found within the LB soils, which harboured both bacteria of the Actinobacteria class and fungi of the Leotiomycetes class, both of which are potent consumers of COS.
-Second, TL soils under light represented much more efficient COS sinks than in the dark.
+Second, TL soils under light represented much more efficient COS sinks than in the dark, notably due to .
 Moving from the dark treatment to light led to a significant shift in phototrophic community composition, including an increase in the relative abundance of the Takakiopsida class.
 Although this class remains a minority within phototrophic communities, bryophytes are known to be powerful consumers of COS (Gimeno et al., 2017).

 Conclusion